Skip to content

 You will see a mix of valid HTML, encoding mismatches, truncated content, and other failure modes that commonly break web scrapers.

-6. Use the pytest fixture
+6. Use the repository pytest fixture

 import pytest